JetBrains/kotlin/INTEROP.md

-# Kotlin N interoperability #
+# _Kotlin/Native_ interoperability #

 ## Introduction ##

- _Kotlin N_ follows general tradition of Kotlin to provide excellent existing platform software interoperability.
+ _Kotlin/Native_ follows general tradition of Kotlin to provide excellent existing platform software interoperability.
 In case of native platform most important interoperability target is a C library.
-Thus _Kotlin N_ comes with an `interop` tool, which could be used to quickly generate everything needed to interact with an external library.
+Thus _Kotlin/Native_ comes with an `cinterop` tool, which could be used to quickly generate everything needed to interact with an external library.

  Following workflow is expected when interacting with the native library.
    * create `.def` file describing what to include into bindings
-   * use `interop` tool to produce Kotlin bindings
+   * use `cinterop` tool to produce Kotlin bindings
-   * run _Kotlin N_ compiler on an application to produce the final executable
+   * run _Kotlin/Native_ compiler on an application to produce the final executable

  Interoperability tool analyses C headers and produces "natural" mapping of types, function and constants into the Kotlin world.
 Generated stubs can be